express-in-code-game/excode-design/README.md

 ## Q&A

 #### what the system will look like?

+- *correction: it should be designed and built as a distributed decentralized app of web 3.0 (ipfs libp2p ..)*
 - the system will run in docker, with a browser ui
 - no wheel reinvention whenever possible (should be most cases)
 - ui is standard, mostly mutiplayer stuff, where users can create/join/observe games